bradrhodes/UbuntuDockerSetup/README.md

 ./server-setup.sh
 ```

-The `age-key-setup.sh` script will automatically:
+The `age-key-setup.sh init` command will:
-- Generate a new Age key pair in `~/.age/keys.txt`
+- Generate a new Age key pair in `~/.config/sops/age/keys.txt`
 - Configure SOPS to use your Age public key by creating/updating `.sops.yaml`
 - Set up the necessary environment variable (`SOPS_AGE_KEY_FILE`)
 - Provide instructions for next steps